Computer Information Systems: Beginning (CISB)

 Lab: 27

-A broad introduction to machine learning and its implementation to solve real-world business problems.
-Includes end-to-end process of investigating data through a machine learning lens and how to extract and identify useful features that best represent data and evaluate the performance of different machine learning algorithms.
-Topics include: supervised learning (linear regression, logistic regression, support vector machines, k-nearest neighbors, decision trees, random forest, and gradient boosted tree); unsupervised learning (clustering, dimensionality reduction, kernel methods); reinforcement learning and adaptive control.
+A broad introduction to machine learning and deep learning algorithms and their implementation to solve real-world business problems.
+Includes end-to-end process of investigating data through a machine learning lens and discuss how to extract and identify useful features that best represent your data and evaluate the performance of different machine learning algorithms.
+Topics include: supervised learning (linear regression, logistic regression, support vector machines, k-nearest neighbors, decision trees, random forest, and gradient boosted tree); unsupervised learning (clustering, dimensionality reduction, kernel methods).
+Covers building deep learning prediction models of different complexities, from simple linear logistic regression to major categories of neural networks including convolutional neural networks (CNNs).
+Is structured around special coding blueprint approaches no mathematical complexities.
+The major goal of the course is to gain an immense amount of valuable hands-on experience with real-world business challenges.

 3.5 Units (Degree Applicable)